plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

 # Modeling
 In Plasmo.jl, the primary modeling object is called an [`OptiGraph`](@ref).
-The `OptiGraph` extends the `JuMP.AbstractModel` type from `JuMP` and permits a graph-based modeling style (where a graph is a collection of nodes connected by edges).
-This graph-based approach uses ideas such as modularity and hierarchical modeling to express complex optimization problems and to reveal inherent structures that lend themselves to graph analysis tasks such as partitioning.
-The `OptiGraph` represents the following optimization problem.
+The `OptiGraph` extends the `JuMP.AbstractModel` type from `JuMP` to permit a graph-based modeling style (where a graph is a collection of nodes connected by edges).
+We specfically say an `OptiGraph` is composed of `OptiNodes` (which also extend the `JuMP.AbstractModel`) which represent modular optimization problems that are connected by `OptiEdges` which encapsulate `LinkConstraints` (i.e. linking constraints that couple optinodes).

+A key idea behind this graph-based approach is that it works at a higher level of abstraction than `JuMP` and uses ideas such as modularity and hierarchical modeling to express complex optimization problems, and to reveal inherent structures that lend themselves to graph processing tasks such as partitioning.
+The `OptiGraph` ultimately describes the following mathematical optimization problem:
 ```math
 \begin{aligned}
     \min_{{\{x_n}\}_{n \in \mathcal{N}(\mathcal{G})}} & \quad \sum_{n \in \mathcal{N(\mathcal{G})}} f_n(x_n) \quad & (\textrm{Objective}) \\